 - In "Pillow Talk", Caitlin has no problem revealing embarrassing secrets about her friends to her boyfriend but refuses to divulge on her most embarrassing story.

 - Ink-Suit Actor: Caitlin looks almost exactly like Brooke D'Orsay—one of the only real differences being that Caitlin has much shorter hair.

 - Minor Flaw, Major Breakup: As previously mentioned, Caitlin has a tendency of dumping guys for incredibly shallow reasons.
 Another example would be in one episode where she dumped a guy simply because he had a bunch of pimples all over his back.

-- Pink Means Feminine: Many of her outfits and accessories are pink.
+- Pink Means Feminine: Many of her outfits and accessories (including her normal attire) are pink.